- 1 What Is The Insurance Verification Process?

 - Understand HIPAA security and CMS regulations and guidelines

-To see a comprehensive picture of insurance verification benefits, check out here.
+To see a comprehensive picture of insurance eligibility verification benefits, check out here.

-Insurance Eligibility Verification
+2. Insurance Eligibility Verification

 An outsourcing partner should always ensure they have the most complete and up-to-date information.
 This happens by reaching out to the patient’s insurance provider.
 Some of the reasons a patient’s coverage may have changed are marriage, childbirth, or divorce.

-Patient Follow up
+3. Patient Follow up

 By deploying automation tools, patient follow-up is simple.
 Using automation solutions and services, patients can receive notifications, emails, texts, or phone calls regarding upcoming appointments and treatments.
 In the case of appointment cancellation, patients will receive an instant notification and rescheduling options.
 All of this serves to enhance the patient experience and create satisfaction with their healthcare provider.

 4. Updating the Billing System

 Your outsourcing partner billing team will ensure the insurance verification process has been entered correctly in the provider’s billing system.
 A partner well-versed in the entire revenue and treatment cycle can ensure that all of the patient’s data are recorded properly from the initial appointment to final discharge.